kodhiline/lecture-notes/content/notes/IS3999/serp-scraping.md

   Report the result on https://github.com/dudung/lecture-notes/issues/6.
 2. Using your previous Google SERP or a new one find the block of elements and classes used for an organic result.
 Use CTRL+SHIFT+J and highlight it, take a screenshot and paste it on https://github.com/dudung/lecture-notes/issues/7.
 3. Find in the source of your previous SERP a block of HTML elements and classses that is representing an organic search result.
 Report it on https://github.com/dudung/lecture-notes/issues/8.
+4. For a SERP find element and class for title, link, description, and displayed link.
+Report this information on https://github.com/dudung/lecture-notes/issues/9.

 ## previous notes